WangSheng21s/LINS/README.md

 <h1> LINS: A Multi-Agent Retrieval-Augmented Framework for Enhancing the Quality and Credibility of LLMs’ Medical Responses</h1>

 <div align="justify">
 We developed LINS, a multi-agent retrieval-augmented framework seamlessly adaptable to any medical vertical without additional training or fine-tuning.
-Additionally, LINS introduces innovative algorithms, including Multi-Agent Iterative Retrieval Augmented Generation (MAIRAG) algorithm and Keyword Extraction Degradation (KED), aiming to generate high-quality Citation-Based Generative Text (CBGT).
-Furthermore, we proposed the Link-Eval automated evaluation system to assess CBGT quality.LINS achieved state-of-the-art (SOTA) performance in both subjective and human evaluations on specialized medical datasets.
+Additionally, LINS introduces innovative algorithms, including Multi-Agent Iterative Retrieval Augmented Generation (MAIRAG) algorithm and Keyword Extraction Degradation (KED) algorithm, aiming to generate high-quality Citation-Based Generative Text (CBGT).
+Furthermore, we proposed the Link-Eval automated evaluation system to assess CBGT quality.
+LINS achieved state-of-the-art (SOTA) performance in both subjective and human evaluations on specialized medical datasets.
 Additionally, we showcased the promising potential of LINS in real clinical scenarios, including assisting physicians in evidence-based medical practice and helping patients with medical order explanation, yielding encouraging results.
 In conclusion, LINS serves as a general medical question-answering framework that helps LLMs overcome limitations, effectively improving the quality and credibility of medical responses.
 Our study demonstrates that retrieving high-quality evidence enables LLMs to generate superior medical responses, and that providing evidence-traceable formats enhances credibility.
 This approach helps overcome user trust barriers toward LLMs, thereby increasing their applicability and value in the medical field.
 </div>

 <br>